sharmisharmila879/csv-runner-dashboard/README.md

 💡 Assumptions

-CSV files are UTF-8 encoded with consistent headers: date, person, miles run.
+CSV headers are exactly `date, person, miles run` (case-insensitive, order matters).

-Date values are treated as strings (no parsing/formatting).
+All data is processed client-side; no backend or database is used.

-Data is analyzed client-side; no backend or persistence is implemented.
+The app is tested on modern browsers (Chrome, Firefox, Edge, Safari).

-Intended for modern browsers (Chrome, Firefox, Safari, Edge).
+CSV encoding assumed UTF-8.

 ✨ Features
 🧮 Core Functionality